 By Brad Beckstrom

 Limiting options does not just apply to clothing, diet, or the number of cars you own.
 It’s something you can apply to any part of your life with benefits.
-I’m learning to master investing by knowing less about stocks, bonds, and mutual funds and more about simplified micro fee index investing.
+I’ve learned to master investing by knowing less about stocks, bonds, and mutual funds and more about simplified lean index investing.

 I’ve embarked on a multi year quest to publish 10,000 photographs from 1000 places in 100 different cities.
-Starting as an amature now, finishing as a master later.
+Starting as an amature, with a 10 year plan to finish as a master.
 A good part of this journey involves travel.
 So, the question becomes how does limiting options become a benefit when it comes to travel?

 Not long ago I decided to completely change the way I travel, replacing hotels, cabs, and rental cars with AirBNB rentals and Uber.
 Outside of significant cost savings, often over 50%, I get the added benefit of experiencing different parts of cities and meeting new people.
 By limiting options (hotels, rental cars) I’ve saved significant $ and made my travel experience more interesting.
 As a bonus, many of these places are nicer than hotels.

 I’m now applying this thinking to airline tickets as well.
 The next city I fly to will involve a direct flight for under $200.
 I did a Kayak explore search for the month of February then put those dates into the Airfare Matrix 60 day calendar search.
 I used a number, $200, which significantly limits my options and the result is a trip to one of the more photogenic cities in the country, New Orleans.
 There’s only two flights available at this price so no need to worry about which airline or flight time to choose.
 They are both direct.